Course

 Course description

-This course examines concepts associated with recognition and prevention of common injuries resulting from physical- or sports-related activities.
-Students will learn basic injury management techniques through a practical component, including assessment, acute treatment, recommendations for appropriate referral, and sport/activity re-entry.
+This course examines concepts associated with recognition and prevention of common injuries resulting from physical or sports-related activities.
+Students learn basic injury management techniques through a practical component, including assessment, acute treatment, recommendations for appropriate referral, and return to sport/activity.
+As a part of this course, students have the opportunity to apply for the designation of 'trained status' in specific modules with the Coaching Association of Canada's (CAC) National Coaching Certification Program (NCCP).
+This application with CAC will incur additional fees.

 Course content